tundish/blathnaid/blathnaid/book/chapters.rst

 ----------

 In his whole life, Jack had never stood in a line for anything, and the longer he waited the less sure of himself he became.
-Finally, at the barrier, a sourfaced man in a leather tunic demanded to know what was his business.
+Finally, at the barrier, a sour-faced man in a leather tunic demanded to know what was his business.

 Jack could only hold up the locket and say, “I carry a message”.